 Students work in collaboration with peer design teams and selected client-partners to apply design and other knowledge respectfully and responsibly.
 The projects we take on have a pedagogical function and are diverse in concept, content, media and scope.
-Students are admitted to Mint through application.

 Public dissemination of final projects will be an important aspect of the course.
 All the work produced in this class should demonstrate a high level of refinement, originality, creativity and competitiveness.
 Your work may be used to promote the graphic design program at the University of Florida, in faculty teaching portfolios and as educational examples in academic conferences, journals or other publications.
 We will make every attempt to credit your work to you where appropriate.
 You retain copyright of your work.